 Maundy Thursday Service

-The Cross of Flowers is an annual First Pres Easter event.
-Members and guests are invited to place flowers in the rough-hewn cross, which is erected by the Sanctuary Guild on the Lawn of the church, as they come to worship on Easter.
+The Cross of Flowers is an annual First Presbyterian Easter event.
+Members and guests are invited to place flowers on the rough-hewn cross on the lawn of the church, as they come to worship on Easter.
 This cross, full of spring flowers, represents the new life we receive through Christ's resurrection.

 The Cover Art on this year's bulletin covers is a small detail of a larger painting entitled "Empty Tomb" by Anne Cameron Cutri.

 Anne writes, "This is my interpretation of the excitement of Mary Magdalene finding the tomb empty.
 This is a biblical story after Jesus crucifixion and Mary went to the tomb to tend to it and found Jesus gone.
 Here is the scripture: